sergeyteleshev/git-workspace-helper/README.md

 - Push All - Pushes all commits in each repository
 - Merge All To Current Branch - Merges branch by name to all repositories current branch
 - Pull All - Pulls coming code in each repository
+- Create branch - Creates new branch for for all selected repositories
 - Configure Active Repositories - Sets active repositories which will be used for other listed commands.
 By default all repositories in workspace are selected
 - Checkout To Commit - switches repository to the specific commit + switches other repositories to the closest by the date commits.
 - Checkout To Branch - switches repository to the specific branch.
 If branch is not found it stays as it is.